Hester Peirce

 Hester Maria Peirce is an American lawyer who serves as a Commissioner on the Securities and Exchange Commission (SEC).
 She previously served as the director of the Financial Markets Working Group at George Mason University's Mercatus Center.

-Peirce was confirmed by the United States Senate in December 2017 to fill a Republican vacancy on the SEC.
+Peirce was nominated by President Donald Trump and confirmed by the United States Senate in December 2017 to fill a Republican vacancy on the SEC.
 She was sworn in on January 11, 2018, for a term ending in 2020, and her second term expires in 2025.
 Peirce is a former staff member of the United States Senate Committee on Banking, Housing, and Urban Affairs and of the SEC.
-She was initially nominated by President Barack Obama as an SEC Commissioner in 2016, but the United States Senate did not act on her nomination.
+She was initially nominated by President Barack Obama for a Republican seat on the SEC in 2015, but the United States Senate did not act on her nomination.

+Known as a critic of enforcement and regulatory efforts against cryptocurrency firms, she was appointed to head the SEC's crypto task force during the second Donald Trump administration amid a larger deregulatory effort by the Trump administration.

 Education

 Peirce earned her B.A. in economics from Case Western Reserve University (1993) and her J.D. from Yale Law School (1997).

 Career

 Legal career

 Peirce started her career as a clerk for Judge Roger Andewelt on the Court of Federal Claims from 1997 to 1998.
 Afterwards, she was an associate at Washington, D.C. law firm Wilmer, Cutler & Pickering (today WilmerHale) between 1998 and 2000.

 In 2000, Peirce served at the Securities and Exchange Commission, first as a staff attorney in the Division of Investment Management from 2000 to 2004 and then as counsel to Commissioner Paul S. Atkins from 2004 to 2008.

 Afterwards, Peirce worked as part of Senator Richard Shelby's staff on the Senate Committee on Banking, Housing, and Urban Affairs.
 In that position, Peirce's work mostly centered on the financial regulatory reform after the 2008 financial crisis and the oversight of the regulatory implementation of the Dodd–Frank Act.

 Between 2012 and 2017, Peirce was a senior research fellow and the director of the Financial Markets Working Group at the Mercatus Center at George Mason University where she also teaches as an adjunct professor at the Antonin Scalia Law School.
 Peirce is a member of the Federalist Society.